By Michael Hiltzik

 Since January 2014, when Gov. Brown declared a drought emergency, Californians have met the challenge.
 They’ve replaced tens of millions of square feet of turf with drought-tolerant landscaping (coaxed by hundreds of millions of dollars in utility rebates) and installed water-thrifty indoor fixtures.
 The results are remarkable: Statewide average residential consumption of 61 gallons a day in January was nearly 15% below the same month a year earlier.
 Last summer’s usage was more than 23% lower than a year earlier.

 Indications abound that the regional drought is far from over.
 The water level of Lake Mead, the reservoir behind Hoover Dam that stores Southern California’s Colorado River supply, stood last week at 1,081.32 feet above sea level — a recovery of about 6 feet since it reached a recent low point in June.
 But that’s still the lake’s lowest level in any March since 1937, when it was still filling for the first time.
-Mead is currently at about 39% of capacity.
+Mead is currently at

 Although three major Northern California reservoirs — Shasta, Lake Oroville and Folsom Lake — are currently above their average historical levels, they’re the exceptions, according to the Department of Water Resources.